-About Repetitive Stress Injuries
+About Repetitive Motion Injuries

-Carpal tunnel syndrome is a painful progressive condition caused by the compression of a key nerve in the wrist, the median nerve.
+Carpal tunnel syndrome, for example, is a painful progressive condition caused by the compression of a key nerve in the wrist, the median nerve.
 This nerve, which controls the sensations and nerve impulses for much of the hand, passes through a narrow passageway of ligament and bones called the carpal tunnel.

-How Workers Compensation Can Help
+How Workers Compensation Can Help with Repetitive Stress Injuries

-Unlike a personal injury claim, though, workers’ compensation does not provide compensation for pain and suffering from the injury.
+Unlike a personal injury claim, though, workers’ compensation does not provide compensation for pain and suffering from the work injury.
 Most any injury, if it occurs on the job, is covered by workers’ comp, even if the injury was the workers’ own fault.

 Because workers’ comp covers such a wide range of work-related injuries, an important key in a workers’ comp case is establishing that the injury occurred on the job.
 In some cases that is quite easy, but repetitive stress injuries take time to develop, so it is often more difficult to establish that an injury like carpal tunnel syndrome is work-related.